Breeding for the dilute colors can be chancy. The problem

 and his facial markings.
 This is an extreme example of the primitive

 Above, Rowdy Yates, a lineback grullo dun, ridden by his owner,

 Vickie Ives.
 This Spanish Mustang stallion was the model for

-the Rowdy Yates Breyer horse.
+the Rowdy Yates Breyer horse, produced 2002-2005.
 His personality, strength and endurance

 were the model for the starring horse of the movie Spirit: Stallion